Are Pixel-Wise Metrics Reliable for Sparse-View Computed Tomography Reconstruction?: Discussion and Conclusion

 \textbf{Conclusion.} This work reframes CT reconstruction quality through an anatomy‑centric viewpoint and introduces \loss, a diffusion‑based enhancement module that can be integrated into any reconstruction algorithm.
 A new suite of segmentation‑driven metrics exposes structural deficiencies overlooked by SSIM and PSNR, and extensive experiments on nine baselines under sparse-view settings demonstrate that \loss\ consistently elevates anatomical fidelity, delivering up to 35\% improvements in vessel {clDice} under 50‑view settings—without additional acquisition burden.
 A limitation of our method is that its improvement becomes marginal when the baseline reconstruction already preserves most anatomical structures.
 In such high-quality cases, i.e., the reconstructions from SAX-NeRF, \loss\ offers limited added benefit relative to its computational cost.
 Our method brings algorithm goals in line with real clinical needs, making it easier to produce anatomy-aware CT reconstructions under sparse-view settings and sets a new standard for future reconstruction research.

-\begin{ack} This work was supported by the Lustgarten Foundation for Pancreatic Cancer Research and the Patrick J. McGovern Foundation Award.
+\begin{ack} This work was supported by the Lustgarten Foundation for Pancreatic Cancer Research, the Patrick J. McGovern Foundation Award, and the National Institutes of Health (NIH) under Award Number R01EB037669.
 We would like to thank the Johns Hopkins Research IT team in \href{https://researchit.jhu.edu/}{IT@JH} for their support and infrastructure resources where some of these analyses were conducted; especially \href{https://researchit.jhu.edu/research-hpc/}{DISCOVERY HPC}.
-We thank Hamed Hooshangnejad, Heng Li, Wenxuan Li, and Guofeng Zhang for their helpful suggestions throughout the project. \end{ack}
+We thank Jaimie Patterson for writing a news article about this project; thank Hamed Hooshangnejad, Heng Li, Wenxuan Li, and Guofeng Zhang for their helpful suggestions throughout the project.
+Paper content is covered by patents pending. \end{ack}

 { }

 \thepart{} \partname{}